selloween/docker-jupyterhub-keycloak/README.md

 # jupyterhub-keycloak-docker
-Docker JupyterHub configured for Keyclaok using Open ID Connect
+Docker JupyterHub configured for Keycloak using Open ID Connect